lab11/summon/README.md

 Bluetooth Devices
 -----------------
-For Bluetooth peripherals to show up in the app's scan, it must advertise the URI for its corresponding website or web app according to the [Uribeaon specification](https://github.com/google/uribeacon/blob/master/specification/AdvertisingMode.md).
+For Bluetooth peripherals to show up in the app's scan, it must advertise the URI for its corresponding website or web app according to the [Uribeacon specification](https://github.com/google/uribeacon/blob/master/specification/AdvertisingMode.md).

 Example implementations can be found in `examples/peripherals/`.